desci-labs/desci-codex/README.md

 npm run generate
 ```

-3. Finally, run your application in a new terminal (first ensure you are running node v16 in your terminal):
+3. Finally, run your application in a new terminal:

 ```bash
 npm run dev